krystalcampioni/motion-design-with-vue/README.md

 ▶️ Or view an HTML version of the slides here: [krystalcampioni.github.io/motion-design-with-vue](https://krystalcampioni.github.io/motion-design-with-vue/assets/player/KeynoteDHTMLPlayer.html#1)

 ## Exercises
 Clone the repo for a local version of the exercises.
-The answers are in the `solutions` branch.
+The answers are in the `solutions` folder.

 Alternatively, here's the list of the exercises and solutions on Codepen/CodeSandbox